petehellyer/Neuroscience-Python-Course-Development/README.md

 This is the repository for creating learning materials for MSc Translational Neuroscience.
 I added below the structure for the pre-materials.
 As we make changes or finish certain parts of the tutorial, we can do a line-cross or a tick next to each section to signal that it's done.

 1. Python Syntax
-a.
-Variables
+    -  Variables
-b.
-Arithmetic operations
+    - Arithmetic operations
-c.
-Strings
+    - Strings
-d.
-Print statements
+    - Print statements
-e.
-Booleans
+    - Booleans
 f.
 How to open/write files
 g.
 Common Errors and how to identify them
 h.
 Exercises